 A self-proclaimed carnivore, Jennifer says she's still a big fan of wild game, especially venison, which she and her family enjoy on a regular basis.

 "To be honest, it tastes great if you cook it right, if you keep it cold, keep it clean and you age it right, there is no gamey taste and there's no fat," she said.
 "It's just a beautiful, clean meat – I mean, this is as natural as it gets, this is from field to freezer," Lalli said.

 While in Saskatchewan, Canada with her husband in 2013, Jennifer actually killed a black bear with a bow and donated the meat to the local community.

 "I like to think of myself as a woman who killed a bear with a bow while I was pregnant with my daughter.
-I'm a woman, Ph.D. chemist who killed a bear with a bow.
-That's important to me, and I think it's important that I get this message to my children and to everyone because every one of those statements that I just made to you were things that either I was told weren't possible or that I thought I didn't want," she said.
+I'm a woman, a Ph.D. chemist who killed a bear with a bow.
+That's important to me, and I think it's important that I get this message to my children and to everyone because every one of those statements that I just made to you was things that either I was told wasn't possible or that I thought I didn't want," she said.

 Hunting Brings Healing

 Jennifer says God used hunting to heal her soul.